OMNI LAW

 What is a joint venture?

 A joint venture is a strategic collaboration between two or more existing businesses to pursue a specific project, market, or opportunity together.
-JVs are typically time-bound or scope-bound — they end when the deal closes, the product ships, the territory is built out, or the parties decide to part ways.
+JVs are typically time-bound or scope-bound — they end when the deal closes, the product ships, the territory is built out, or the parties part ways.

 A JV can be structured in two principal ways: